-Sure some volunteers in the past “toughed it out” in unfulfilling positions because they were the generally accepted stepping-stones to more significant leadership roles.
+Sure some volunteers in the past “toughed it out” in unfulfilling positions, because they were the generally accepted stepping-stones to more significant leadership roles.
 But volunteers have always been free to walk.
-The difference now is more and more of them may do just that, taking their talent portfolio to volunteer opportunities (and organizations) they find more meaningful, challenging, and rewarding.
+The difference now is more and more of them may be doing just that, taking their talent portfolio to volunteer opportunities (and organizations) they find meaningful, challenging, and rewarding.

 Talent is the show.

 Talent is the show when it comes to volunteers.
 Organizations need their talent, and volunteers are looking to further develop and/or share theirs.
 You would be well served to revise your recruitment brochures and methods to focus on recruiting talent regardless of an individual's age, tenure, and so forth.
 Learn what talents people can share and what talents they can teach others.
 Then match them with the work to be done.

 Spend less time monkeying with the organizational chart.
 Identify the work you hope to have volunteers do, find individuals whose talents match the work, and then create the structure to get the work done.
 A few talent-rich people with lots of time could fill what you might now list as multiple leadership positions.
 The work matters, not the positions.
 Structure should never be an end in and of itself.
 It exists only to facilitate the work being done and should be changed freely as needed.

 Pay for performance and nothing else.